alumet-dev/developer-book/src/chapter_1.md

 ### Implement MyPlugin

 Let's go to the newly created folder containing the new library.
-We will use the lib.rs file.
+We will use the **lib.rs** file.

 To define our plugin, we need to create a Rust structure: **MyPlugin**.
 This structure will contain all necessary for the plugin to work.
-Let's take an easy structure having 1 fields: config.
+Let's take an easy structure having 1 fields: `config`.
 Config will contain the configuration of the plugin.

 ```rust,ignore
 {{#rustdoc_include ../code/plugin_example.rs:MyPlugin_Struct}}
 ```

-For now, the Metrics structure only contains field: *a_metric*.
-This is a TypedMetricId and its type is an *u64*
+For now, the Metrics structure only contains field: `a_metric`.
+This is a `TypedMetricId` and its type is an `u64`

 ### Implement Config